shawnhuyiwen/pulse/src/cpp/study/multiplex_ventilation/ReadMe.md

 An accompanying SimulationListData json file will be created : bin/test_results/multiplex_ventilation/simulations/simlist_results.json

 This file was used for analyis using the algorithms implemented in the [analysis.py]() file

+### Other run modes

+The main method support two more arguments:

+  - single : This is used for testing purposes
+  - manual : This is coded to generate a single initial studay data set for 2 or more patients.
+This mode was used to generate the MultiplexExampleRunPaperData data set.